ntk148v/til/openstack-mistral/README.md

 ### Workbooks

 * Combine multiple entities of any type (workflows and actions) into one document.
+* Unlike Mistral Workflow language v1, v2 assumes that all entities that Mistral works with like workflows and actions are completely independent in terms of how the're referenced and accessed through API.
+Workbook, the entity that can combine workflows and actions still exists in the language but only for namespacing and convenience purposes.
 * Upload to Mistral service.
 * Mistral will parse it and saves its workflows and actions as independent objects which will be accessible via their own API endpoints.
 * Namespacing: Mistral uses workbook name as a prefix for generating final names of workflows and actions included into the workflow.